Arkansas Quartz: Origin and History

 These quartz-filled veins are concentrated in a 30- to 40-mile-wide, 170-mile-long zone that represents the geologic core of the Ouachita Mountains.
 Erosion eventually reduced the surface of the Ouachitas to expose many of these quartz-crystal-filled veins.

-Archaeologists have contextually dated the oldest known artifact made from Arkansas rock crystal, an arrowhead, to 9000 BCE.
+Archaeologists have contextually dated the oldest known artifact made from Arkansas quartz, an arrowhead, to 9000 B.C.
 While exploring the region in 1541, Spanish conquistador Hernando de Soto noted that many Native American projectile points were fashioned from quartz crystals.

-In the first written report about Arkansas rock crystal in 1819, American geographer and geologist Henry Rowe Schoolcraft penned this fitting description: “… very pure and transparent, and beautifully crystallized in six-sided prisms, terminated by six-sided pyramids”.
-When Schoolcraft visited the Ouachitas, he found places where rock crystal literally covered the ground.
+In the first written report about Arkansas quartz in 1819, American geographer and geologist Henry Rowe Schoolcraft penned this fitting description: “… very pure and transparent, and beautifully crystallized in six-sided prisms, terminated by six-sided pyramids.”
+When Schoolcraft visited the Ouachitas, he found places where Arkansas quartz literally covered the ground.

 Backed by federal subsidies, miners and prospectors rushed to the Ouachitas.
 In 1943 alone, the government purchased 212,000 pounds (106 tons) of rock crystal, valued at $35,000.
 Only part of this production was electronic-grade quartz, but the remainder went to optical uses.
 Although Brazil ultimately continued to supply most electronic-grade quartz, Arkansas quartz nevertheless made an important contribution to the war effort.